outofmbufs/tokenizer/README.md

     ids = Tokenizer.create_tokenID_enum(rules)

 in which case `ids` will be the Enum.
-That Enum (or one constructed entirely custom by the application) can be passed into `Tokenizer` for use in lieu of generating a different one again.
+That Enum (or one constructed entirely custom by the application) can be passed into `Tokenizer` for use in lieu of it automatically creating one.
 Here is an example with a hand-build Enum for token IDs:

     from tokenizer import TokenMatch, Tokenizer
     from enum import Enum